torismorgan/Adventure-game/README.md

 * All project source files for the project are named <code>*.cpp</code>.
   * Any needed source files that correspond to header files are found in <code>src/</code>.
   * There is a <code>main.cpp</code> found in <code>src/project/</code>.

+# Project Name
+Manor of Mysteries

+## Design Phase

+### Team Member Contributions

+#### Ayo Olasupo

+- Set up the `Room` and `Item` classes with basic properties and functions.

+- Organized how `Room` classes relate to each other, following good design rules.

+- Made the first version of the UML diagram to show class connections.

+#### Chidera Okeke

+- Created the `Player` and `Game` classes, detailing what they do.

+- Built the inventory system for `Player`, including ways to pick up and use items.

+- Worked on how `Player` interacts with `Room` objects.

+#### Chidalu Okeke

+- Designed the `NPC` and `Puzzle` classes, adding key properties and functions.

+- Set up how `NPCs` interact with `Player`, including special behaviors for `Ghost` and `WhisperingVoice`.

+- Added puzzle features and linked them to specific rooms.

+#### Orisakite Morgan-Owiriwa

+- Reviewed and improved the UML diagram with team feedback.

+- Checked for repeated functions in similar classes to keep the design simple.

+- Helped organize the README file and project layout.